eburdekin/flattable/README.md

 # FlatTable

 ## Description
-Flattable is a React-App Reservation system tailored for restraunt employees to track reservations.
-This web application provides users with
+Flattable is a React-App Reservation system tailored for restaurant employees to track reservations.

 ## Development Team
 -**David Butterton** ([@DavidButterton])